InSeon6798/InSeon6798.github.io/company.md

 ## SOLID
 * [SOLID]{:.heading.flip-title} --- How to install and run Hydejack.
-* [소프트웨어개발]{:.heading.flip-title} --- You can skip this if you haven't used Hydejack before.
+* [소프트어개발]{:.heading.flip-title} --- You can skip this if you haven't used Hydejack before.
 * [3과목]{:.heading.flip-title} --- Once Jekyll is running you can start editing your config file.
 {:.related-posts.faded}
 * [4과목]{:.heading.flip-title} --- Once Jekyll is running you can start editing your config file.